You don't have any saved vehicles!

 Gas Engine Pros

 So why are gas and diesel engines so different?
-That’s a good question, and we’ve got several points that will answer it:
+After learning about some general pros and cons of diesel trucks and gas trucks, take a look at several points that will answer your question:

 As you can see from the diesel vs. gas pros and cons, they are specific, so it is difficult to suggest one over the other without considering your performance needs.
 Diesel engines are more fuel-efficient and can go longer between maintenance visits due to their more durable compression system.
 Weighing the diesel vs. gas pros and cons, we’re finding that gas trucks are speedier and more fun to drive, with higher horsepower capabilities, while diesel trucks are more durable.
 It’s clear why diesel engines are the norm as commercial vehicles as they can withstand more than a gas truck.

 Diesel vs. gas prices has evened out in recent years.
 A diesel vs. gas engine, with the same amount of fuel, does not have the same fuel efficiency.
 Diesel used to be cheaper than gas fuel, but as the demand has begun to rise due to diesel engines’ fuel efficiency, the cost of diesel vs. gas is roughly the same.
 You get more mileage for your money, so it’s no wonder why many vehicle manufacturers are offering diesel engine options on non-commercial SUVs and trucks.
 Some things to note:

 From Chevrolet to Ford and even the RAM 1500, Cornerstone Plymouth is honored to have a vast selection of both gas and diesel trucks.
 Whichever engine type you choose, our service team can give you quick tips for how to be more fuel-efficient when driving.
 Reach out today to schedule a test drive on one of our affordable pre-owned models, and we will be able to give you some insights to, “Should I get a diesel or gas truck?”